At King’s, like other universities, we take part in national pay bargaining as we believe it to be fair and equitable for staff.

 We have always been clear in our position that at 30.7%, the already high levels of joint employer and employee member contributions should be sufficient to secure a good pension for staff members.

 We are committed to working with the USS Trustee and UUK and continuing to push for a full review of the scheme.
-To support our engagement with UUK and spark debate we commissioned the Pensions Policy Institute, in conjunction with King’s Policy Institute, to develop a report on the future of university pensions.
+To support our engagement we commissioned the Pensions Policy Institute, in conjunction with King’s Policy Institute, to develop a report on the future of university pensions.
+The report, released in January 2023, looks to examine university pensions, particularly those provided by the Universities Superannuation Scheme (USS), which have been the subject of much debate and controversy for some years.

 Recently more positive updates from the USS Trustee give hope that the funding position of the scheme has been improving, if this continues there may be the opportunity as part of the March 2023 valuation to potentially improve benefits and cost.
 However, with the world and UK economies remaining uncertain, it cannot be assumed that the current improved position will continue into 2023.